1995–96 in English football: Division One

 Sunderland and Derby County returned to the Premiership after a five-year exile, joined by Division One play-off winners Leicester City.

 Watford and Luton Town, who had both been established top division sides a decade earlier, were relegated to the league's third tier.
 On the last day of the season they were joined by Millwall, who had been top of the division five months earlier but slumped dramatically after Mick McCarthy's departure for the Republic of Ireland manager's job.

 Division Two

-Swindon Town returned to Division One at the first attempt after lifting the Division Two championship trophy.
+Swindon Town after two consecutive relegations returned to Division One at the first attempt after lifting the Division Two championship trophy.
 They were joined by runners-up Oxford United, who were enjoying their first successful season since the mid-1980s, and playoff winners Bradford City.

 Going down were Carlisle United, Swansea City (who got through five managers in a season), Brighton & Hove Albion (sinking further into a financial crisis) and Hull City.